-- between regions (NZAu zones) - from a new variable renewable energy (VRE) project to domestic loads - from a new VRE project to export-appropriate loads.
+- between regions (NZAu zones); - from a new variable renewable energy (VRE) project to domestic loads; and - from a new VRE project to export-appropriate loads.

-The determination of the NZAu electricity transmission routes and costs builds on prior work from Princeton's Net-Zero America (NZA) project,[1] the Nature Conservancy's Power of Place West project,[2] and the Princeton Zero Lab's REPEAT project.[3]
-The transmission routing and costing used here follows least-cost path methods as described by ESRI,[4] which involve selecting end points for a potential transmission line, and then determining the least-cost path between the points.
+The determination of the NZAu electricity transmission routes and costs builds on prior work from Princeton's Net-Zero America (NZA) project,^[1] the Nature Conservancy's Power of Place West project,^[2] and the Princeton Zero Lab's REPEAT project.^[3] The transmission routing and costing used here follows least-cost path methods as described by ESRI,^[4] which involve selecting end points for a potential transmission line, and then determining the least-cost path between the points.

-Table 59 lays out the transmission infrastructure included and excluded in the modelling of each of these transmission categories.
+Table 60 lays out the transmission infrastructure included and excluded in the modelling of each of these transmission categories.

-Table 59 | Transmission (TX) infrastructure included and excluded for each of the modelled transmission types.
+Table 60 | Transmission (TX) infrastructure included and excluded for each of the modelled transmission types.

-Infrastructure component Between model regions (inter- regional) VRE to domestic load VRE to export node Sending converter / substation (terminal) YES YES (without transformers project costs) which are included in TX line to existing transmission grid NO YES (spur) NO New substation at connection to existing transmission grid (intermediary endpoint) NO YES NO TX line to final destination YES (transmission to receiving substation) YES (sub-transmission to domestic load) YES (transmission to export node) New substation at destination (endpoint) YES YES NO New substation(s) to maintain power quality over longer TX lines (booster) YES YES YES Distribution network upgrades to NO (not included in downscaling, but included in costing in RIO model)
+Infrastructure component Between model regions (inter- regional) VRE to domestic load VRE to export node Sending converter / substation (terminal) YES YES (without transformers which are a costs) ncluded in project TX line to existing transmission grid N/A YES (spur) N/A New substation at connection to existing transmission grid (intermediary endpoint) N/A YES - transformers only if total distance from VRE to load < 250km N/A TX line to final destination YES (transmission to receiving substation) YES (sub-transmission to domestic load) YES (transmission to export node) New substation at destination (endpoint) YES YES (without transformers which are included in distribution costs) NO New substation(s) to maintain power quality over longer TX lines (booster) YES YES YES Distribution potencyle uppression to logale NO (a stis shaded is all a construction of the set for all collected the set of the

+Distribution network upgrades to loads NO (not included in downscaling, but included in costing in RIO model)

-An overview of the process followed in modelling transmission expansion for NZAu is provided in Figure 76 and has six steps.
+An overview of the process followed in modelling transmission expansion for NZAu is provided in Figure 75 and has six steps.
 More information on each of these six steps is provided below.

 - 1. Select the endpoints for each transmission type modelled in NZAu. - 2.
 Select and prepare transmission costs and their physical characteristics to use in NZAu. - 3.
 Prepare routing and costing multipliers and surfaces used both in GIS software and when finalising costs after GIS processing. - 4.
-Undertake routing and costing of all possible transmission routes considered for inclusion in the RIO tool.

-- 5. Generate transmission supply curves for use in the RIO tool - 6.
+Undertake routing and costing of all possible transmission routes considered for inclusion in the RIO tool. - 5.
+Generate transmission supply curves for use in the RIO tool - 6.
 Downscale RIO results by selecting and mapping projects from the supply curve.

-Figure 76 | Process followed in modelling transmission expansion for NZAu.
+Figure 75 | Process followed in modelling transmission expansion for NZAu.